 - 1. Individual project filings as submitted by participating utilities. - 2.
-Individual review done by Department of Public Service analysts and engineering staff. - 3.
+Individual analysis done by Department of Public Service analysts. - 3.
 Department of Public Service data base.

 It should be noted that the Department initiated a data base in 1992 to collect information on expenditures by each utility for each individual CIP project.
 As a continuing improvement of that data base, the Department is working on expanding that data base to include the resulting energy impacts.
-That data base will provide a baseline to compare future energy savings into the rest of the decade.
+The data base has preliminary data on energy savings, although not complete, and will provide a baseline to compare future energy savings into the rest of the decade.